Last updated: November 29th, 2022

-iRacing is probably the best environment to finesse your racecraft online.
-If you’re serious about getting involved in some serious competition, that is!
+iRacing is probably the best environment to finesse your race craft online.
+If you’re serious about getting involved in some real competition, that is!
 Yes, there are other sims: rFactor 2 and Assetto Corsa Competitione for example, but for me iRacing is my spiritual home.

 I’ve been using iRacing for 4 years, (class A licence, still working to get to 2k iRating) now, as well as 5 years of track racing) and since the day I installed it and got it set up properly, (save a few minor setbacks in the learning process) I’ll never look back.